GFA-spec/GFA-spec/GFA2.md

 Note: It was discussed whether U/O-lines with the same name could be considered to be concatenated together in the order in which they appear (see [#54](https://github.com/GFA-spec/GFA-spec/issues/54) and [#47](https://github.com/GFA-spec/GFA-spec/pull/47)).
 This multi-line path format was not included in the current version of this specification, but if people want to explore use of this structure, they can do so using a different single letter record code.

-## BACKWARD COMPATIBILITY WITH GFA
+## Backward compatibility with GFA 1

 GFA2 is a superset of GFA, that is, everything that can be encoded in GFA can be encoded in GFA2, with a relatively straightforward transformation of each input line.